-Detective Mike Breenan is a tough and crude, but decorated NYPD (City) detective lieutenant with a dark side and ties to organized crime.
+Detective Mike Breenan is a tough and crude, but decorated New York City Police Department detective lieutenant with a dark side and ties to organized crime.
 He ends up killing a small-time Puerto Rican crook and threatens the witnesses to say it was self-defense.
 Young district attorney Al Reilly is sent to handle the case to get the inquiry behind the shooting.
 His case leads him to a crime boss, "Bobby Tex" Texador, whose wife is Nancy Bosch, the former lover of Reilly.
 The whole case leads to a violent struggle between the three men.

 - Ambiguous Ending: After quitting the Manhattan D.A. office, Reilly finds Nancy in Puerto Rico at the beach mourning Texador's death.
 He asks if they could have a second chance at a relationship, but she doesn't look at him and says nothing as the film ends.